Symptoms of Glaucoma

 Signs of Glaucoma

-In angle-closure glaucoma, when there is a sudden increase in intraocular pressure (an “attack”) the eye may appear red and an external examination could reveal an immobile pupil compared to the other eye.
+In angle-closure glaucoma, when there is a sudden increase in pressure (an “attack”), the eye may appear red and, on external examination, a fixed dilated pupil can be observed compared to the other eye.

 Substantiated information by: